Phase transitions in the frustrated Ising ladder with stoquastic and nonstoquastic catalysts

 Recall that in general the scaling law for a quantum system is $G_{\rmb i,\rmb j} \sim\lvert i-j\rvert ^{-2(d+z-y_U)}$ with $z$ being the dynamic critical exponent~\cite{Sachdev2011} (which should not be confused with the variational parameter $z$) instead of Eq.~\eqref{eq.rsrg_corrlargek}.
 However, we find that $z=0$ for the present system, because under a sufficiently large number of RG transformations the system becomes (almost) classical, by elimination of the transverse field $\Gamma$ and the $XX$ interaction $\Xi$.

-Consequently, Fig.~\ref{fig.rsrg_phasediagramlargek} demonstrates that there is a first-order phase boundary which completely separates the staggered phase from the symmetric phase on the $\Xi /U$-$\Gamma /U$ plane.
-In other words, \textit{the first-order phase transition encountered during quantum annealing cannot be removed by stoquastic or non-stoquastic $XX$ catalysts}.
+Consequently, Fig.~\ref{fig.rsrg_phasediagramlargek} demonstrates that there is a first-order phase boundary that completely separates the staggered phase from the symmetric phase on the $\Xi /U$-$\Gamma /U$ plane.
+In other words, \textit{the first-order phase transition encountered during quantum annealing cannot be removed by stoquastic or nonstoquastic $XX$ catalysts}.